A Scooter for Taller and Heavier Riders | Q+A with Toby Olubi

 Swifty: Why do you choose scooting over other modes of transport?

 Toby: The list of the benefits of scooting versus other modes of transport is endless.
 Firstly, it’s eco-friendly so it doesn’t harm the environment.
 With a scooter running on manpower it doesn’t harm your wallet either.
 Bikes need some sort of maintenance but I find scooters need the least.
-The Swifty scooter also comes with the foldable option which makes it easy to move around and it doesn’t compromise its shape or performance (unlike foldable bikes which often seem inadequate).
+The Swifty scooter for tall riders also comes with the foldable option which makes it easy to move around and it doesn’t compromise its shape or performance (unlike foldable bikes which often seem inadequate).

 Swifty: What are the benefits of scooting for you as a professional athlete?